 There is a $50 minimum deposit requirement as well as a 0.5 percent currency exchange fee.
 Payment can be made via debit/credit cards, PayPal, and bank transactions, among other options.

 Step 5: Buy AIM Shares

-AIM shares may be ideal for you if you want to invest a small portion of your stock investment portfolio in higher-risk assets.
-There’s a good possibility you’ll pick a company that makes it big, which means there’s a lot of money to be made.
+AIM shares may be your best choice if you want to commit a modest portion of your share portfolio to higher-risk investments.
+There is a good chance you’ll choose a successful company, which implies there is a lot of money to be made.